 Hearings & Meetings

-The Planning Commission conducts a public hearing on the 2nd Tuesday of each month at 7:30 p.m. and holds its regular meeting on the 4th Tuesday of each month at 6:30 p.m.
-All meetings are held in the Fiscal Court Room, 2nd Floor, Old Courthouse Building, One Court Square (see Meetings & Deadlines).
+The Planning Commission conducts a public hearing on the 4th Tuesday of each month at 6:00 p.m. and holds its regular meeting immediately following the public hearing.
+If no public hearing is scheduled, the Planning Commission will conduct its regular meeting at 6:00 p.m.
+All meetings are held in in the Fiscal Court Room, 2nd Floor, Old Courthouse Building, One Court Square (see Meetings & Deadlines).
 All hearings and meetings are public meetings and open to the public.

 City of Bloomfield